Wild mushrooms are best cooked simply: sauteed with a little butter, seasoned with just salt and pepper and a sprinkling of fresh parsley.

 Plenty inedible mushrooms

-Apparently there are about 15,000 types of wild fungi in the UK but I have only ever come across the inedible ones; there are plenty of those springing up in my garden each autumn.
+Apparently there are about 15,000 types of wild fungi in the UK but I have only ever come across the inedible ones.
+There are plenty of those springing up in my garden each autumn.

 Scotland fares better so every autumn I spend a small fortune on Scottish chanterelles, the only variety in relative abundance and one that survives transport.

 How to clean wild mushrooms?

-Wild mushrooms are clean beasts with just a little soil on them or pines, or sand – no pesticides or nasty stuff on the wild things.
+Wild mushrooms are clean beasts with just a little soil or pines, or sand on them; there are obviously no pesticides or nasty stuff on the wild things.

 Cooking wild mushrooms: simply does it

-‘Sautéing’ means ‘jumping’ so the best way to stir the mushrooms is to toss them in the pan after a cheffy fashion.
+‘Sautéing’ means ‘jumping’ so the best way to stir the mushrooms is to toss them in the pan in a cheffy fashion.
 If that’s not your forte, stir them with a spatula.